 You can also change your screen wake settings using the Fitbit app or Fitbit online account dashboard.

-- For the app, tap the Today tab > your profile picture or icon > your Fitbits device image.
-Then, scroll down and turn Quick View on for the automatic setting) or off for the manual setting.)
+- Then, scroll down and turn Quick View on for the automatic setting (or off for the manual setting.)

 Turn on Always On Display mode, if available